 “This lotion leaves the skin feeling soft and smooth and is free of parabens, phthalates, and phenoxyethanol,” adds Garshick.

 Best natural baby lotion for face

-This is an organic face balm you can rely on to help soothe baby’s dry and rosy face all winter long.
-It’s formulated from organic ingredients, with calendula and coconut oil being two of the main nourishing ingredients.
+This is an organic face balm that can help soothe baby’s dry and rosy face all winter long.
+It’s formulated from organic ingredients, with calendula and coconut oil as two of the main nourishing ingredients.

-Earth Mama’s EWG-approved face balm is a great alternative to petroleum jelly for locking in moisture, and it has no scent, so it’s designed to be non-irritating on your baby’s sensitive skin.
-Parents of droolers in particular say it’s a winner.
+Earth Mama’s EWG-approved face balm is a great alternative to petroleum jelly for locking in moisture, and it has no scent, so it’s designed to be nonirritating on your baby’s sensitive skin.
+Parents of babies who drool, in particular, say it’s a winner.